TheDukeElephant/portable-incubator/README.md

 - Valves are activated for only 0.1 seconds per activation cycle.
 - A mandatory cooldown period of 60 seconds is enforced between activations for each gas type.
 This allows for proper dilution and prevents rapid cycling.

+### Dual CO2 Solenoid System

+To enhance CO2 control precision and provide an additional layer of safety, a secondary CO2 solenoid has been implemented.
+This solenoid is controlled by a relay connected to GPIO 12.

+The operational logic for the dual system is as follows:
+1. The primary CO2 solenoid injects CO2 as per its control logic.
+2. After the primary solenoid closes, there is a 1-second pause.
+3. The secondary CO2 solenoid then opens for a brief period of 0.1 seconds.

+This staged approach allows for finer adjustments to the CO2 concentration and adds redundancy to the CO2 delivery mechanism.

 The system follows a layered architecture:

 1.  **Hardware Abstraction Layer (HAL - `app/hal/`):** Provides a standardized interface to interact with physical sensors and actuators, decoupling the core logic from specific hardware implementations.